 April 2019 sees the start of the third summer programme of exhibitions and events taking place in this wonderful space – we hope you enjoy them!

 The Werkhalle Wiesenburg Team…

 Thomas is artistic director and curator for the exhibitions and events in the Werkhalle.

 Shasta curates the monthly Classical Sundays series and is the founder of The Irresistible Wiesenburg Quartet.
 She plays the viola in every concert.
-In 2018 she is also presenting a monthly ‘Irresistible Music’ series.
+From 2018, she is also presenting the regular ‘Irresistible Music’ series.

 Nadav is the fundraiser for our projects.
 He also makes great cakes and coffee!

 Invaluable help comes from Michael Diestelkamp, Catarina Scatassa, Oscar Andersson, Alfred Camp, Kristina Kluvankova, Dennis Tuomi, Maria Marshall, Anton Laiko and Igor Wolfson plus whoever’s around at the time!

 In addition, Heather Allen successfully established our website and social media presence in 2018.

 The Werkhalle Wiesenburg Berlin is in the women’s section (opened 1907) of ‘Die Wiesenburg’, the former homeless shelter that opened in Wiesenstraße, Wedding in 1896.